 Chairs and tables do not provide cover, only concealment.
 Hiding under tables and chairs should be your LAST option.
-It simply doesn't work very well.
+It simply doesn’t work very well.
 Get out!
-Don't hide in restrooms either.
-Anyplace with only one entrance and exit should be avoided because of limited escape routes if the shooter makes entry.
+Don’t hide in restrooms either.
+Anyplace with only one entrance and exit should be avoided because of limited escape routes if the shooter makes an entry.

 Armed resistance is also a viable response strategy, but may get you shot by another armed citizen or responding police officer.
 Think carefully before you act.

 2) You may have to fight through a crowd.